 Sleeping is one of the most important human activities.
 The average person will spend one-third of their life in rest.
 Rest has a myriad of quality of life effects including sharper attention, memory retention and healthy weight preservation.
 A report published in the Annals of Internal Medicine researchers from the University of Chicago found that well-rested dieters lose more fat by a margin of 55 percent compared to dieters who got less than 7 hours of sleep who were more likely to lose muscle instead.

 Health should be foremost for everyone.
 Well-being allows people to reach their fullest potential and enjoy all the wonders of that life has to offer.
-Stay teachable and keep these three foundational pillars in mind and the positive impact they have on life will be its own reward.
+Stay teachable and keep the three foundation pillars in mind and the positive impact they have on life will be its own reward.